-This category was completed by DHR and was calculated by adding the following: 1) years of experience; 2) military bonuses; 3) D.C. residency points; and 4) rating add-four years of service was given for employees with an "outstanding" or "exceeds expectations" evaluation within the past year.
+This category was completed by DHR and was calculated by adding the following: 1) years of experience; 2) military bonuses; 3) D.C. residency points; and 4) performance ratings with an "outstanding" or "exceeds expectations" evaluation within the past year.
 The length of service calculation, in addition to the other factors, were weighted and added together, resulting in a ranking for each competing employee.

 An outstanding performance rating in the previous year gets employee an extra four (4) points in the length of service category.
-Employee received a weighted score of .5 point in this category.
 I find that Employee has not provided any credible supporting documentary evidence to support any additional points being awarded in this category.
+Employee received a weighted score of five (5) points in this category.